Quint-S/substrate-vanity-address/README.md

 ```
 The (?i) at the beginning of the regex pattern makes it case-insensitive.

+You can add the command-line argument "--mnemonic" if you want it to generate mnemonic seed phrases instead, however this is <b>much</b> slower!

 ## Example output
 <pre>
 Generated: 21411 addresses